 A "decade of dirty money".
 That’s what an explosive new report is calling British Columbia's years under BC Liberal rule.

 According to Peter German's report, the BC Liberals allowed millions upon millions in dirty money from illegal activity to be laundered through BC casinos on their watch.
-This money powered the fentanyl epidemic and contributed to the housing affordability crisis — and, as we learned over the last few weeks — it happened largely because regulators refused to act and chose to look the other way.
+This money powered the fentanyl epidemic and contributed to the housing affordability crisis — and it happened largely because regulators refused to act and chose to look the other way.